danhahn/html-css-class/contents/lessons/lesson-3/clear-fix.md

 ## Clear Fix

 The idea of the extra `<div></div>` is a good one the only problem is we do not like to add extra markup that has no content need.
 CSS3 gives all elements an extra element before and after.
-By using the `:after` pseudo element you can add a "element" can clear that.
+By using the `:after` pseudo element you can add an "element" can clear that.

 	<style>
 		ul:after {